 (iv) has been given the opportunity to obtain additional information necessary to verify the accuracy of the information provided, in order for Subscriber to evaluate the merits and risks of an investment in the Trust, and has not been furnished any other offering literature or prospectus with respect to this transaction, except as mentioned herein; and

-(v) has determined that the a suitable investment for Subscriber, and that at this time Subscriber could bear a complete loss of the investment.
+(v) has determined that the Certificates are Certificate is a suitable investment for Subscriber, and that at this time Subscriber could bear a complete loss of the investment.

 (e) Investment Experience.
 Subscriber represents and acknowledges that Subscriber:

-(i) has such knowledge and experience in financial and business matters as to be capable of (i) evaluating the merits and risks of an investment in the and (ii) protecting Subscriber=s own interests in connection with the investment;
+(i) has such knowledge and experience in financial and business matters as to be capable of (i) evaluating the merits and risks of an investment in the Certificates Certificate and (ii) protecting Subscriber=s own interests in connection with the investment;

-(ii) has obtained, in the judgment of Subscriber alone, sufficient information from the Trust to evaluate the merits and risks of an investment in the ;
+(ii) has obtained, in the judgment of Subscriber alone, sufficient information from the Trust to evaluate the merits and risks of an investment in the Certificates Certificate;

 (iii) has the financial ability to bear the economic risk of Subscriber=s investment in the Trust (including Subscriber=s possible loss), has adequate means of providing for Subscriber=s current needs and personal contingencies and has no need for liquidity with respect to the investment in the Trust; and

-(iv) has not been organized solely for the purpose of acquiring the .
+(iv) has not been organized solely for the purpose of acquiring the Certificates Certificate.

 (f) Purchase Entirely for Own Account.
-The Trust is relying on Subscriber=s representation to the Trust, which Subscriber hereby confirms by signing this Agreement, that: (i) the to be received by Subscriber will be acquired for investment for Subscriber=s own account, not as a nominee or agent, and not with a view to the reissuance or distribution of any part thereof and (ii) Subscriber has no present intention of selling, granting any participation in, or otherwise distributing the except as allowed under Section 2(g) below.
-By executing this Agreement, subscriber further represents that Subscriber does not have any understanding with any person to sell, transfer or grant participations to such person or to any third person, with respect to the .
+The Trust is relying on Subscriber=s representation to the Trust, which Subscriber hereby confirms by signing this Agreement, that: (i) the Certificates Certificate to be received by Subscriber will be acquired for investment for Subscriber=s own account, not as a nominee or agent, and not with a view to the reissuance or distribution of any part thereof and (ii) Subscriber has no present intention of selling, granting any participation in, or otherwise distributing the Certificates Certificate except as allowed under Section 2(g) below.
+By executing this Agreement, subscriber further represents that Subscriber does not have any understanding with any person to sell, transfer or grant participations to such person or to any third person, with respect to any of the Certificates Certificate.

 (g) Further Limitations on Disposition.
-Without in any way limiting the representations set forth above, Subscriber further agrees not to make any disposition of all or any portion of the unless and until:
+Without in any way limiting the representations set forth above, Subscriber further agrees not to make any disposition of all or any portion of the Certificates Certificate unless and until:

 (i) There is then in effect a registration statement under the Securities Act covering such proposed disposition and such disposition is made in accordance with such registration statement; or